RitAreaSciencePark/MSARC/MD/KaiB_E31H_P67E/AFEC/README.md

-This folder contains all prameter files, topologies, and script needed to reproduce the AFEC simulations.
+This folder contains all parameter files, topologies, and script needed to reproduce the AFEC simulations.

 The starting strucure pmx_p67e.pdb was obtained merging to pdbs: